Glowforge Photo Engraving

-You and I are going to go on a walkthrough of the process involved in editing a photo for engraving on your laser.
-I use Photoshop but much of the process can be adapted to other programs like Affinity Photo (which has many of the same tools as Photoshop), and Gimp.
+I use Adobe Photoshop, but much of the process can be adapted to other programs like Affinity Photo (which has many of the same tools as Photoshop) and Gimp.
+The tools do have different names in different programs, but they are generally close enough that you can figure it out.

 When I first started editing photos for laser engraving, I found that I was having to do the same thing over and over.
 When I wanted to make a change, I'd have to start over because the edits had already been committed to the source image.
 Annoying!
 It felt like a personal version of that movie, Groundhog Day.

-To remedy this, I put together a series of Photoshop actions that automated the process of putting all of my tools into one place, made some pretty good guesses at the edits needed, and allowed all of the customization I wanted and needed.
+To remedy this, I put together a series of laser engraving Photoshop actions that automated the process of putting all of my tools into one place, made some pretty good guesses at the edits needed, and allowed all of the customizations I wanted and needed.

 Download Rio_Dog-Days-of-Summer.jpg (Right-click and Save)